juju/docs/src/en/charms-bundles.md

 [Juju mailing list](https://lists.ubuntu.com/mailman/listinfo/juju).

-## Deploying a Bundle from the Charm Store with the GUI
+## Deploying a bundle from the charm store with the GUI

 To deploy a bundle from the Charm Store using the GUI, first find the bundle you wish to deploy via search or browsing the bundles to the left.
 To view